 She holds a Bachelor of Architecture from Istanbul Bilgi University, which she studied with an academic achievement scholarship and ranked first in her class.
 Right after graduation, together with Future Anecdotes Istanbul design studio, she took part in the design project of Van Abbemuseum's collection exhibition.
-She graduated with an MS. in Advanced Architectural Design at Columbia University, GSAPP with Honor Award for Excellence in Design.
+Subsequently, Öznal earned her MS in Advanced Architectural Design from Columbia University's GSAPP, where she received the Honor Award for Excellence in Design.

-Currently, she's a studio instructor at Istanbul Bilgi University as she continues exploring her passion to find a spatial equivalent of criticism, theory, research, and discussion in both her academic and professional practice.
+Öznal continues exploring her passion to find a spatial equivalent of criticism, theory, research, and discussion in both her academic and professional practice.